hrachhm/starwars/README.md

 - The app sends a message indicating the status of the process.

-# comments on how the app can be further improved and optimized
+## Comments on how the app can be further improved and optimized

 The app can be improved and optimized in the following ways: